prody/ProDy-website/tutorials/watfinder_tutorial/proteinPrep.rst

    @> Hydrogens were added to the structure.
 Structure addH_5kqm.pdb is saved in the local directry.

-A new file with hydrogens is now created.
-It will contain *'addH_'* as a prefix.
-For protein structures that don't contain hydrogens, results will also be computed without applying angle criteria.
+A new file containing hydrogens is now generated, prefixed with *'addH_'*.
+For protein structures lacking hydrogens, results will also be computed but without applying angle criteria."